 Elected Leadership Group

-Elected officials comprise the West Seattle and Ballard Link Extensions Project Elected Leadership Group, representing the service corridor and the Sound Transit Board.
+The West Seattle and Ballard Link Extensions Project Elected Leadership Group is a comprehensive group of elected officials that represent the service corridor and the Sound Transit Board.
 The purpose of this group is to reach consensus around key decisions and work through project issues as needed.